JuliusStoll/Website-v2/content/de/publication/comparing-regulatory-designs-for-the-transmission-of-offshore-wind-energy/index.md

   established a competitive tender with integrated development of the offshore wind

   farm and the transmission asset.
-However, there is so far no empirical analysis of

-  the economic benefits of different regulatory designs regarding the offshore transmission

-  assets.
 In this paper, we collect a unique data set on offshore transmission

   assets that compares empirical cost and quality of offshore transmission assets in